Manuel Pamić: International career

 He was a very active member of almost all the Croatian youth association football national teams, from Under 16 until the Under 19 youth selection.
-Pamić has also played with the Croatian national under-21 team, where he made a total of 7 appearances.
+Pamić has also played with the Croatia national under-21 team, where he made a total of 7 appearances.

-He has become a regular call up for the Croatian national team, with whom he took part in the 2014 FIFA World Cup qualification.
+He has become a regular call up for the Croatia national team, with whom he took part in the 2014 FIFA World Cup qualification.
 However, he has still not had a debut, under coach Slaven Bilić due to minor legal issues with his Manager and the Croatian HNS, Bilić has also called him for a starting team place in a match against Czech Republic in his native Pula where Pamić did not debut due to an injury, and time after under Igor Štimac, who has called up Pamić for much matches in 2014 FIFA World Cup qualification, but with Štimac has also can't debut due to still other injuries. Štimac had also call him for a lineup place in a friendly match against the Prva HNL- Selection, but Pamić had to postpone the debut, expressing his desire to stay with his pregnant wife.

-Manuel Pamić has also received a call up from Czech national football team, but has refused stating: "I'm honored from the Czech call up, and maybe is better for me to play for the Czechs, cause Croatian National team and Coach continues to ignore me, but I must to refuse cause Croatia is my homeland and I love it."
+Manuel Pamić has also received a call up from Czech national football team, but has refused stating: "I'm honored from the Czech call up, and maybe is better for me to play for the Czechs, cause Croatia national team and Coach continues to ignore me, but I must to refuse cause Croatia is my homeland and I love it."